carlosperate/awesome-microbit/README.md

 ## ♻️ Projects Using micro:bit as a Dev Board

-- [Radiobit, a BBC micro:Bit RF firmware](https://github.com/virtualabs/radiobit) - Radiobit is composed of a dedicated MicroPython-based firmware and a set of tools allowing security researchers to sniff, receive and send data over Nordic's ShockBurst protocol, Enhanced ShockBurst protocol, Bluetooth Smart Link Layer and sniff raw 2.4GHz GFSK demodulated data.
+- [Radiobit, a BBC micro:Bit RF firmware](https://github.com/virtualabs/radiobit) - Custom MicroPython & tools allowing security researchers to sniff, receive and send data over Nordic's ShockBurst protocol, Bluetooth Smart Link Layer, and more.
 - [BtleJack](https://github.com/virtualabs/btlejack) - Based on the micro:bit, it provides everything you need to sniff, jam and hijack Bluetooth Low Energy devices.